darellanodev/jetpack-game/README.md

   - [x] Play a sound when picking up the fuel.
 - [x] Place the rocket on the floor.
 - [ ] When the player dies:
-  - [ ] If the player has fuel, the fuel reappears at its initial position.
+  - [x] If the player has fuel, the fuel reappears at its initial position.
-  - [ ] Play a sound when the player dies.
+  - [x] Play a sound when the player dies.
   - [ ] The fuel indicator empties.
 - [ ] Point to drop fuel (rocket): When the player has fuel:
-  - [ ] When the player has fuel: play a sound when dropping it.
+  - [ ] Play a sound when dropping it.
 The current fuel disappears.
 Show another fuel.
   - [ ] The fuel indicator percentage goes up (graphically represented by a tower on the right side of the rocket).
 - [ ] More tasks coming soon...